khalid-hussain/shaheen/chap10.md

 Badr bin Mughira had encamped at a distance of twenty miles from Granada.
 One evening an officer of his army informed him that a Berber had come with some important message.
 Badr bin Mughira called him inside his tent immediately.
-Mansour Bin Ahmed was sitting with Badr bin Mughira.
+Mansour bin Ahmed was sitting with Badr bin Mughira.

 The Berber entered the tent, shook hands with both of them, one after the other, and while settling down on a chair in front of them said, "I have come